Peter James an Amazing Psychic-Medium

 Peter was the primary paranormal investigator on the Queen Mary 1 for years!

-Peters James spent the last years of his life doing tours on the Queen Mary on a regular basis as well as continuing to investigate ghost sightings around the country.
+Peters James spent the last years of his life doing paranormal tours on the Queen Mary.
 People who signed up for his Queen Mary ship tours were not disappointed with the ghostly phenomena that occurred over and over during the tours.
-I can’t say this about my recent paranormal tour experience aboard the Queen Mary in December of 2017 that I feel was faked in certain portions of the tour.
+People who signed up for his Queen Mary ship tours were not disappointed with the ghostly phenomena that happened.

 I have to say that to me, Peter James was not a fraud or his abilities pumped up in the media.
 Whatever occurred during these sessions was real.
 I have seen a lot of psychics and mediums in my day and being a psychic and medium myself, I can sense these things.
 What I loved most about Peter James most was his honesty and directness.
-There was no histronics, face grimacing, wringing of hands, crying, falling on the floor antics, acting possessed, or out of control reactions.
+There was no histronics or face grimacing.
+Furthermore, the wringing of hands, crying, falling on the floor antics, and acting possessed was not his style.
 He just did his investigations and reported what he saw and sensed.
 How refreshing.

 If you happen to read Peter’s book, “Heaven Can You Hear Me?,” you will read that he had some definite ideas about things paranormal and psychic.
-He was a bit of a maverick that believed meditation and white light protection was not needed, among other commonly held beliefs.
+He was a bit of a maverick.
+For example Peter that believed that meditation and white light protection was not needed.
 Although I don’t agree with him on some points, I respect his right to have had his own opinion.
-Aside from that, I believe Peter James was in a class unto himself and will be sorely missed by many of us in the paranormal community!
+Aside from that, I believe Peter James was uniquely gifted and will be sorely missed by many in the paranormal community!